 Luckily, Klarity makes finding ADHD treatment online fast and easy.
 Take our free 2-minute evaluation, and you’ll be able to meet with an ADHD-trained medical provider in 48 hours or less.

 What is ADHD Burnout?

 Adult attention-deficit hyperactivity disorder (ADHD) is a mental health disorder that includes a combination of persistent problems, such as difficulty paying attention, hyperactivity, and impulsive behavior.
 Untreated adult ADHD can lead to unstable relationships, poor work or school performance, low self-esteem, and other problems.

 If you have ADHD, you’re probably not a stranger to feeling like you’re juggling a million balls at once.
-When you experience burnout, what starts out as feeling overwhelmed can result in excruciating exhaustion.
-You lose your sense of motivation, see everything as just adding onto your workload, and withdraw in the face of your long list of to-dos.
+When you experience ADHD burnout, what starts out as feeling overwhelmed can result in excruciating exhaustion.
+You lose your sense of motivation, see everything as just adding to your workload, and withdraw in the face of your long list of to-dos.